-Body Smarts refers to the ability to use your senses and movements to understand something, make something, or communicate something.
+Body Smarts refers to the ability to use sensory experiences and movement to understand, make, or communicate something.
 People who enjoy using their Body Smarts may like to dance, act, or play sports; move around and be active; fix or make things with their hands; perform magic, card, or coin tricks; or make crafts.

-The Sensory Literacy booklet highlights books and toys that can help children explore their sensory processing capabilities, sensitivities, and preferences through play.
-Because some of these resources are rather pricey, the booklet also showcases Do-It-Yourself resources that can be fashioned in little time and at a nominal cost.
+Our Sensory Literacy booklet highlights books and toys that can help children explore their sensory processing capabilities, sensitivities, and preferences.
+The booklet also showcases Do-It-Yourself resources that can be fashioned in little time and at nominal cost.

-My Well-child Check-up: A Preschooler’s Guide in an interactive guide aimed at helping young children prepare for and achieve mastery during a routine visit to the doctor’s office.
+My Well-child Check-up: A Preschooler’s Guide is an interactive guide aimed at helping young children prepare for a routine visit to the doctor.